-Hyperrealism is a highly selective category with a limited number of artists who may also be classified in different contexts at the same time.
-For many of them Hyperrealism is initiatory - it is an expression of their interest in the objective world and the ability to capture it (Iban Navarro, Cesar Garcia, Angus McEwan, Yang Yu Tang, Stanislaw Zoladz, Armin Mersmann, Alexander Ignatiev, Raphaella Spence, Paul Dmoch, Robin Eley, Javier Arizabalo ad.).
+Hyperrealism is a highly selective category with a limited number of artists who may also be very well classified in different contexts at the same time.
+For many of them, Hyperrealism is initiatory - it is an expression of their interest in the objective world and the ability to capture it (Iban Navarro, Cesar Garcia, Angus McEwan, Yang Yu Tang, Stanislaw Zoladz, Armin Mersmann, Alexander Ignatiev, Raphaella Spence, Paul Dmoch, Robin Eley, Javier Arizabalo ad.).
 Often they may have an almost romanticizing and atmospheric approach to a topic (Renato Muccillo, Jay Moore, Gerhard Richter), or their aim may be to evoke a full haptic experience with the world (Tomáš Kubík, Clio Newton, Hisaya Taira, Greg Gandy).